Creative Ways Home Caregivers Can Help Seniors Stay Hydrated

 If let untreated or treated inadequately, dehydration in the senior care environment can have devastating effects.
 Dehydration in seniors can lead to additional health complications including renal failure, thrombo-embolic issues, a variety of infectious diseases, formation or worsening of kidney stones, and obstipation.
 It is worth noting that mortality rates were in excess of 50% in studies of seniors who received inadequate treatment or were left untreated for dehydration.2

-Home caregivers responsible for senior care need to be able to recognize the warning signs of dehydration in seniors and the risk behaviors that lead to dehydration if they want to ensure the health and well being of their clients.
-In addition, the home care agency needs to work with the home caregiver, family members, and the seniors in their care to provide proper training on the necessity of hydration and methods of ensuring that seniors are staying hydrated.
+In-home caregivers responsible for senior care need to be able to recognize the warning signs of dehydration in seniors and the risk behaviors that lead to dehydration if they want to ensure the health and well being of their clients.
+In addition, the in-home care agency needs to work with the in-home caregiver, family members, and the seniors in their care to provide proper training on the necessity of hydration and methods of ensuring that seniors are staying hydrated.

 Signs and Contributing Factors of Dehydration in the Senior Care Environment